COVID Omicron Boosters About to Arrive, With Some Controversy

 Are you looking for health articles to include in your congregation's newsletter?

 You don't have to re-invent the wheel!
-Advocate Health Care is kind enough to allow us to post their monthly bulletin inserts on a variety of helpful topics.
-You can go to the Ministry Tools section in the Members Only area and find the May resources for Mental Health Month.
+Advocate Health Care is kind enough to allow us to post their monthly health flyers on a variety of helpful topics.

 Grants Available for Parish Nurse/Faith Community Nurse Ministries